 A - Level - Photography

-Within the Art Department we actively encourage students to come into the Department during their free and study periods.
+Within the Art Department we actively encourage students to come into the Department during their study periods.

 There is a Photography club that runs after school every Monday which caters for students from all year groups.